 Full-time faculty are expected to treat the College as their primary employer.
 Faculty currently employed in addition to their full-time employment at the College or seeking to be employed supplementally should submit an Outside Employment Form to disclose and seek approval for such commitments.
-The form should be completed by the employee and submitted to their immediate supervisor who will then route it for further approval.
-Once approved by the Vice President of Academic Affairs, it will be sent to HR to be entered in the employees file.
+The employee should complete the form and submit it to their immediate supervisor, who will then route it for further approval.
+Once the Vice President of Academic Affairs approves, it will be sent to HR for entry into the employee file.